Revision 24-2; Effective Sept. 30, 2024

 • distance prohibits walking or transportation is not available;

-• commuting time (not including taking a child to and from a child care facility) is greater than two hours a day;
+• commuting time, not including taking a child to and from a child care facility, is more than two hours a day;

-• age 16 or 17 and not the head of household;
+• 16 or 17 and not the head of household;

-• parent or other household member who personally provides care for a child under age 6 or a disabled person of any age living with the household;
+• parent or other household member who personally provides care for a child under 6, or a disabled person of any age living with the household;

 • employed or self-employed at least 30 hours per week;